Our Horses

 Sage

 Sage is such a sweet and pretty girl.
 We really loved her and while she loved the job in the beginning we started seeing that she just wasn’t happy with it anymore.
-So Sage now has new owners although for the time-being she is still at our ranch getting to know her new family.
+We felt Sage would do better with a family rather than a bunch of different students.
+So Sage now has new owners with children and is happy and loved.

 Apollo